 Keys collaborated with her husband Beatz, to produce a single ‘Million Dollar Bill‘ for Whitney Houston’s sixth album ‘I Look To You‘ in 2009.

-Alicia released the first book in a series of children’s book titled ‘Blue Moon: From the Journals of MaMa Mae and Lee Lee‘ on 11th November 2014.
+Alicia released the first book in a series of children’s books titled ‘Blue Moon: From the Journals of MaMa Mae and Lee Lee‘ on November 11, 2014.

 Her single ‘If I Ain’t Got You‘ remained on the Billboard Hot R&B/Hip Hop songs chart for more than a year.
 Keys was the first female artist to do so.

 After the 9/11 Attack, Alicia Keys performed ‘Someday We Will All Be Free‘, a 1973 song, at the televised concert ‘America: A Tribute to Heroes‘.